tomgxz/Kraken/REPORT.md

   <img alt="Template sections being displayed not very well" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/6.1_draganddrop_sectionmodal_sections_toolarge.png?raw=true" width="50%"/>

-  The important thing that I had forgotten was to consider that the sections would not be scaled down from their original sizes, so, with use of the `data-preview` tag, I created the `preview_override.css` file and went through every style that could affect an element in the section from both `main.css` and `edit.css`, and copied them over.
-I then wrapped any variables in `calc(<value> * 2 / 3)` or simply put in the calculated value for explicit values.
+  The important thing I hadn't considered was that the sections would not be scaled down from their original sizes.
+So, using the `data-preview` tag, I created the `preview_override.css` file and went through every style that could affect an element in the section from both `main.css` and `edit.css`, and copied them over.
+I then wrapped any variables in `calc(<value> * 2 / 3)` or put in the calculated value for explicit values.
 This was only necessary for measurements using the `px` units.
 The full contents of `preview_override.css` can be found in Appendix A.

   To make a clearer distinction between sections, I also added a light border (that gets more noticeable when hovered) to each section.